 Of all the bad advice on the internet on how to beat a drug test, using Niacin is by far the worst and most dangerous.
 If not for the lack of scientific evidence to support the anecdotal claims, it is for the inconsistency of information regarding its use.

 A simple internet search of “recommended daily allowance of Niacin” delivers very conflicting results.
-Some sites claim 14 to 18 mg, others 250 mg, and others even have the audacity to claim up to 2000mg a day.
+Some sites claim 14 to 18 mg, others 250 mg, and others even dare to claim up to 2000mg a day.
 Information on how to use, and the duration of use before the test also vary.

 What these sites agree on, however, is the side effects.
 These are discussed further down this guide.